fifth-postulate/finding-the-planets/book/src/finding/image.md

 iter.next(); // dropping time
 ```

 Next we can transform all the measurements in floating point numbers.
+The
+`FromStr` trait comes in handy.
+It allows us to convert a `&str` into an other
+type.
+Include the `use std::str::FromStr` at the top of our file to use it.

 ```rust